-Where a customs broker or shipper is aware of a false statement, but still lets a carrier or a warehouse operator to reproduce such information in the documents related to the turnover or warehousing of the import or export cargoes concerned, or makes the carrier or operator to endorse such information, the broker or shipper shall be imposed with a fine of no less than NTD 6,000 and no more than NTD 60,000.
+I .Where a customs broker or shipper is aware of a false statement, but still lets a carrier or a warehouse operator to reproduce such information in the documents related to the turnover or warehousing of the import or export goods concerned, or makes the carrier or operator to endorse such information, the broker or shipper shall be imposed with a fine of no less than NTD 6,000 and no more than NTD 60,000.

+II.
 Where a carrier or warehouse operator is aware of such false statement but still records it or endorse for it, that carrier or operator shall be penalized pursuant to the preceding paragraph.

-Where it is suspected that there is a violation of this Act in a declaration of import or export cargoes, Customs may notify the importer, exporter, shipper or consignee of the cargoes to submit the invoices, price memos, bills and other documents concerned for further review, and may check or copy information recorded in the accounting book, letters or invoice book related to the importation, exportation, transaction, cost, and payment regarding such cargoes.
+I. Where it is suspected that there is a violation of this Act in a declaration of import or export goods, Customs may notify the importer, exporter, shipper or consignee of the goods to submit the invoices, price memos, bills and other documents concerned for further review, and may check or copy information recorded in the accounting book, letters or invoice book related to the importation, exportation, transaction, cost, and payment regarding such goods.

-Any person mentioned in the preceding paragraph fails to submit, refuses Customs request for checking or copying the aforesaid documents or records, or hides or destroys those documents or records with an attempt to eliminate evidence, shall be imposed with a fine of no more than NTD 60.000.
+II.
+Any person mentioned in the preceding paragraph fails to submit, refuses Customs request for checking or copying the aforesaid documents or records, or hides or destroys those documents or records with an attempt to eliminate evidence, shall be imposed with a fine of no more than NTD 60,000.

-Where a person requests exemption, reduction or drawback of duties by any undue way, a fine equivalent to two to five times the duties evaded or rebated shall be imposed, and the cargoes concerned may be confiscated.
+Where a person requests exemption, reduction or drawback of duties by any undue way, a fine no more than five times of the duties evaded or rebated shall be imposed, and the goods concerned may be confiscated.

 Where there is a violation of this Act, Customs shall, in addition to impose penalties pursuant to the provisions of this Act, expropriate the duties evaded or rebated.
-However, the expropriation or penalty shall not be enforced if a period of five years has passed since the violation occurred.
+However, the expropriation or penalty shall not be enforced if a period of five years has expired since the violation occurred.